 You must define how the data is organized, illustrating the connections between entities and business objects (architecture) as well as determining a complete taxonomy (standards).

-One of the advantages of Master Data-as-a-Service (MDaaS) from Utopia Global is that the taxonomy was rigorously developed over many years to cover all situations and all industries.
+One of the advantages of Master Data-as-a-Service (MDaaS) from Prometheus Group is that the taxonomy was rigorously developed over many years to cover all situations and all industries.
 It leverages governed standards such as ISO 14224 and others, while the solution ensures that any new records are created following your organizational standards.
 Our team of solution experts and data scientists are constantly updating and revising the taxonomy to ensure it stays in sync with your needs.